dmcoles/EVO/readme.md

 ANDALSO and ORELSE operators that provide short circuit evaluation and displaying line numbers of unused variables/procedures.

-Since then I have added many more improvements including new commands and optimisations attempting to combine many of the enhancements found in the various E compilers available and some that I have thought up myself.

 If you want to assemble this code yourself you should use Asm-One.
 The source is all contained within a single source file and requires no additional resources.

 The program is released into the public domain for anyone to use however they wish with no restrictions apart from that the program should not be sold for profit.

 Darren Coles